-Now we're going to look at community functioning collectively.
-First, we will hear a brief sub-factor report from each small group (5 min each).
-Next, we will discuss these "pre-assessments," one sub-factor at a time (10 min each).
+Now we're going to look at social capital and cohesion collectively.
+First, we will review the findings from the pre-workshop survey that incorporated the same prompting questions you considered today.
+Second, we will hear a brief sub-factor report from each small group.
+Then, we will take a break (10 min).
+Next, we will reconvene to discuss these "pre-assessments," one sub-factor at a time (10 min each).
 In that discussion, we will note where we agree or disagree with what has been said and explain why.
 To close, the whole room will converge on a final rating for each sub-factor, backed up with good evidence and reasoning.